Your home

 The First Bus app and Arriva Bus UK app let you know when your next bus is arriving, see available capacity, and buy cheaper tickets in advance.

-There are over 300 bicycle racks located across our campus on Lord Mayor's Walk and York St John University Sports Park.
+There are over 300 bicycle racks located across our York and London campuses.

 York is a cycle-friendly city. iTravel York offers a comprehensive cycling web page which includes a cycle route map of the city of York.
 You can pick up a York Cycle Map from the Information Services desk on campus.

-If you travel to campus by taxi, or need to get a taxi once on campus, we have a dedicated taxi pick up spot opposite the Porters Lodge.
+If you travel to our York campus by taxi, or need to get a taxi once on campus, we have a dedicated taxi pick up spot opposite the Porters Lodge.

-Getaway Cars and Streamline both have a handy booking app and offer a 10% discount for York St John students.
+For York based students Getaway Cars and Streamline both have a handy booking app and offer discounts for students.

-Streamline offer a student safety policy.
-If you are in a situation where you do not have any money after a night out, you can give them your student card and pay the next day at their office.
+Streamline also offer a student safety policy.
+If you are in a situation where you do not have any money after a night out, you can give them your student card and pay your fare the next day at their office.

 Food and drink

-If you would like to purchase food on campus, you can get hot meals from both the Campus Kitchen and the Students’ Union café.
-There are also snack vending machines in the Fountains Learning Centre and on the ground floor of Holgate.
+If you would like to purchase food on campus, you can get hot meals from YSJ Kitchen, Punk Mamas and the Students’ Union café.
+There are also various cafes on campus selling hot drinks and snacks, and vending machines in Fountains Learning Centre and on the ground floor of Holgate.

-The Student Kitchen is on the second floor of the library.
-There are 2 microwaves and a hot water tap, perfect for making a cup of tea and heating up your lunch.
+There is a Student Kitchen on the second floor of the library with 2 microwaves and a hot water tap, perfect for making a cup of tea and heating up your lunch.

 A hot water tap is located on the ground floor of the Fountains Learning Centre near the vending machines.
 Hot and cold water is also available free of charge from all catering outlets if you bring your own cup or bottle.